smshiverick/bigdata-applications-analytics-F17/project/readme.md

 ## Step 1.
 Download the data
 * The `get-data.py` function extracts the NSDUH-2015 data from the SAMH Data Archive.
 * This function was also included in the interactive notebook `BDA-Project-Data.ipynb`.

 ## Step 2.
 Data Cleaning and Preparation
 * Steps involved in cleaning the data are descrived in `BDA-Project-Data.ipynb`.
 * Missing values were removed, data values were recoded, features were renamed.
-* The data was subset according to features of interest and aggregated variables created.
+* The variables of interest are described in `project-data-codebook.txt`
+* Aggregated variables were constructed, resulting dataset: `project-data.csv`

 ## Step 3.
 Exploratory Data Analysis
 * Frequency summaries and crosstabulations created in 'BDA-Project-Explore-Data.ipynb'.